inceptiongt/format_subtitle/README.md

 - `<input>` is the path to your input JSON subtitle file (required)
 - `[output]` is the path where you want to save the converted file (optional)
 - `[options]` are additional flags:
-  - `-t, --txt`: Output both SRT and TXT formats
+  - `-m, --md`: Output both SRT and MD formats
+  - `-c, --chapters <chapters>`: Path to chapters JSON file (only used when generating MD format)

-If the output path is not provided, the files will be saved in the same directory as the input file, with the same name but with `.srt` and `.txt` extensions.
+If the output path is not provided, the files will be saved in the same directory as the input file, with the same name but with `.srt` and `.md` extensions.

+When generating MD format with `-m` flag:
+- If `-c` option is provided, the specified chapters file will be used
+- If `-c` option is not provided, the tool will try to load `<input>_chapters.json` from the same directory as the input file
+- If no chapters file is found, the MD output will be generated without chapter information

+Note: The chapters file is only used when generating the MD format.
+It has no effect on the SRT file generation.

 ### Examples